I'm a BIM Consultant specialized in assessing organizational BIM performance.

 Academically, Bilal studied Business Administration (American University of Beirut AUB, 1987-1990), completed an undergraduate degree in Interior Design with a focus on Fine Arts (Lebanese American University LAU, 1990-1994), and undertook postgraduate studies in Organizational Behaviour and Human Resource Management under the Applied Management in Architecture banner (University of Newcastle UoN, 2004).
-He is currently finalizing his PhD in Building Information Modelling at UoN, School of Architecture and Built Environment (2005-2013).
+In 2013, he completed his PhD in Building Information Modelling at the University of Newcastle, NSW.

 Presentations and workshops: